 Indicator 14.
 Does the local planning authority's web site have an online register of planning applications, which members of the public can access track their progress (and view their content)?
-"Good" "Fair" "Improvement needed" All documents are available online Only the planning application details are available online, and access to other documents must be sought directly No planning application information is published online
+"Good" "Fair" "Improvement needed" All documents are available Only the planning application No planning application online details are available online, and information is published online access to other documents must be sought directly

-Authority's performance Yes All documents are available to vi ew online.
+Authority's performance Yes radion, o portormanos

+The Planning division operates an electronic document management system, and all documents are available to view online.